-Cranial Cruciate Ligament (CCL) Tears in Dogs and Cats
+Cranial Cruciate Ligament (CCL) Tears: Signs, Diagnosis and Treatment

 The canine knee joint, known as the stifle joint, is similar to a human’s knee.
 The joint is made up of the femur (thigh bone), tibia (shin bone), and the patella (kneecap) that are firmly held together by ligaments.
 Ligaments are strong, dense structures consisting of connective tissues that connect the ends of two bones across a joint.
 The function of ligaments is to stabilize the joint.